tklab-tud/uscxml/README.md

 the respective build-process and did not precompile required libraries.

    * <b>Datamodels</b>
-       * ECMAScript using Google's v8 and JavaScriptCore (JSC is incomplete)
+       * Full ECMAScript datamodel using Google's v8 and JavaScriptCore (JSC is incomplete)
-       * Prolog using SWI prolog
+       * Full NULL datamodel with required <tt>In</tt> predicate
-       * NULL datamodel with required <tt>In</tt> predicate
+       * Early Prolog datamodel using SWI prolog
-       * XPath datamodel as far as the tests require
+       * Rudimentary support for XPath datamodel (Draft and tests are in conflict imho)
    * <b>Invokers</b>
        * <tt>scxml</tt>: Invoke a nested scxml interpreter
        * <tt>dirmon</tt>: Watches a directory for changes to files